 - Additional Features and Window Treatments: In addition to the basics, skylights come with optional bells and whistles that add to the final cost.
 For instance, many vented skylights are have automatic controls that allow you to operate the window with a remote control.
 This feature will raise the base price of the window to around $600.
 If you’d like to install an additional rain sensor to close the window automatically in the event of inclement weather, you’ll need to set aside an average $200 to $300 more.
 Additionally, some homeowners are opting for built-in mini blinds or shades in skylights, which can be turned manually or through remote control.
 Expect to pay an extra $200 to $400 for this feature.

-Skylights can also impact your home energy costs
+Skylights’ impact on home energy costs

 But that’s not the only way poorly-installed skylights dial up the energy expenses.
 Improper sealing and bad insulation can allow heating and air conditioning to slip through the cracks—or offer an entry point for chilly drafts in the winter time.
 Most skylights come with insulation included in the glass and frames, so it’s mainly the area between the frame and the roof opening that you’ll need to worry about.
 Your contractor should add cavity insulation around the skylight shaft, and expandable foam insulation to fill any remaining gaps, to let the light in without any extra drafts.